biolink/biolink-model/guidelines/using-the-modeling-language.md

 This document tries to address on how to use most of these slots in Biolink Model.

-Refer to [BiolinkML documentation]() for an exhaustive list of slots provided by the modeling language.
+Please refer to [BiolinkML documentation](https://biolink.github.io/biolinkml/docs/) for an exhaustive list of slots provided by the modeling language.

 ## is_a

-The `is_a` slot can be used to define a hierarchy for your Biolink Model class and slot where a new class or slot is defined as a subclass of another defined class or slot.
+The `is_a` slot can be used to define a hierarchy for your Biolink Model class (or slot) where a new class (or slot) is defined as a subclass of another defined class (or slot).

 ```yaml